altruios/namshubettulpa/public/namshubettuple/vows.md

 "Well, we need another human - and you’re not ready for that yet... but..."
 ~he sighed.~
-"Might as well tell you now - you can write hooks on that board, execute them - and then your brain will just... do them for you, baby steps in actually learning how to speak hooks yourself... without the aid of that translator - that’s what it is, a fancy translator" }
+"Might as well tell you now - you can write hooks on that board. execute them - and then your brain will just... do them for you, baby steps in actually learning how to speak hooks yourself... without the aid of that translator - that’s what it is, a fancy translator" }